What is ORA-Data?

 How much does it cost?

-Use of ORA-Data is free to researchers during the current pilot phase and at the present time.
-A number of business models are under consideration to cover ongoing service costs.
-If a charging model is adopted, it will be possible to include the fee for ORA-Data in X5 as a small research facility for inclusion in research applications.
+Use of ORA-Data is currently free to researchers, though a number of business models are under consideration to cover ongoing service costs.
 It is not yet decided how the costs of running the ORA-Data service will be covered in the longer term, for example through central funding, research grants or by other means.
-We would appreciate your views on the business model for ORA-Data – please email us at email@example.com.

 How do I deposit my data in ORA-Data?

-To deposit your data in ORA-Data, please visit http://ora.ox.ac.uk/information/contribute and select the 'Data' link.
+To deposit your data in ORA-Data, please visit https://ora.ox.ac.uk/deposit and select 'Deposit Data'.